-How to chop tearless onions, and 9 other genius microwave hacks
+How to get more lemon juice, and 8 other genius microwave hacks

 Ask not about the limits of your microwave, but about its endless possibilities.

 Microwave ovens are so commonplace that it’s hard to imagine you’re missing out on tremendous cooking potential every time you pop in some leftovers, set it, and forget it.
 But you are.
 They don’t do anything that, say, a conventional oven or a stovetop can’t do, though they can do it faster, more efficiently, and with way less hassle.

 But first, how do microwave ovens work?

 The heart of your microwave is called a magnetron—a bulky component made of a vacuum tube and two magnets.
 Its sole purpose is to emit, well, microwaves.
 Every time you reheat that delicious day-old pizza, the waves enter the oven’s inner chamber and travel across your slice.
 As they go, they excite water molecules and make them vibrate.
 This movement releases energy in the form of heat, which cooks your food from the inside out.

 Microwaves are not perfect, though.
 As you might have noticed the last time you tried to nuke a hefty plate of rice, they don’t always warm up your dinner evenly, leaving some bits cold or undercooked, and others extremely hot.
 This is because—just like all waves—microwaves have peaks and valleys where their power fluctuates.